-This one means something to me because for years the SansAmp PSA-1 was the centerpiece of both my live and studio guitar rig.
+This one means something to me because for a while the SansAmp PSA-1 was the centerpiece my rig.
 No matter what genre, cab, power amp, guitar or pickups I was using, I could count on the PSA-1 to pull it all together for me.
 The software version is no different.
 Another reason it was especially interesting is because the PSA-1 supplied part of what made the Abyss studios tone that revolutionized metal forever.

-The graphics are really crisp and realistic looking.
-I also really like the layout; it’s easy to navigate and the controls are very effective across the entire sim.
-While it is easy to navigate, there is a bit of a learning curve but we will get to that.
+The GUI is really crisp and realistic looking.
+It’s easy to navigate and the controls are very effective across the entire sim.
+While it is easy to navigate, there is a bit of a learning curve to the controls but we will get to that.

-Before the PSA in the signal path, AXP/Softamp have included a really solid noise gate as well as a very useful compressor.
+Before the PSA in the signal path, AXP/Softamp have included a really solid noise gate as well as a very useful compressor type component.
 I am sitting here thinking “how is this all free?”.
 Both components are high quality and add to the already tremendous versatility of the plugin.

-The Softamp PSA-1 is so close to the original that I found myself getting very nostalgic and a little giddy while using it because I have always missed that tone and I never thought I would find the software equivalent.
+I found myself getting very nostalgic and a little giddy while using it because I have always missed that tone and I never thought I would find the software equivalent.
+It doesn’t get you all the way to the original but it’s close, free and very good.

 First thing’s first, I read that there was an original presets list so I found it before I even got started.
 The PSA-1 can be a little different to dial in so I can’t stress enough that you go get the original 30+ presets because they really provide a lot of excellent reference points and quick one click zips for any genre or style of playing.